-The following guide will guide you to restore the Windows desktop when it is not visible.
+The following guide will guide you through restoring the Windows desktop when it is not visible.

 How to restore Windows Desktop when it is not displayed:

-- If you can’t see your Windows desktop or start menu after a program runs or when you log into Windows, you need to manually start the explorer.exe process from Task Manager.
+- If you can’t see your Windows desktop or start menu after a program runs or when you log into Windows, you need to start the explorer.exe process from Task Manager manually.
 To do this, press CTRL + ALT + DEL keys on the keyboard at the same time to display the Windows security screen as shown below.

 Now we need to click on the More details option, as indicated by the arrow above, to give us the ability to launch a task.